johnofmars/mm-github-pages-starter/_pages/quick_start.md

    * This can be used to Laying Trap around doorways, and to Explode Rounds in Doorways to block pushes.
    * Note: The Fighting Lion grenade [needs 15 meters (or about a 0.5 seconds)](https://i.imgur.com/R2S0XfD.jpg) to prime itself before it can be detonated (unless it's a body hit).
 This means you can't do an in-air detonation in close proximity to yourself.
 This is very important to note that *if you miss your direct body hit in CQC, you cannot manually detonate to get the splash damage.*
 * **Damage**
-   * **UPDATE FOR FORSAKEN** 144 Splash and 22 for direct hit.
+   * 144 Splash and 22 for direct hit.
 This was buffed from 100 Splash + 48 direct hit damage in the go fast update.
 [This was in turn buffed](https://i.imgur.com/lhb0h9s.gifv) from before where it was 69 splash and 66 direct (for a total of 135).
    * Splash damage is a large area and will tag multiple enemies.
 This makes it strong for objective modes and against teams who bunch up.
    * Point blank shots (typically against enemies) will damage you just as much as them, and likely get you killed.
 * **ADS vs Hip Fire**